Podcast: Play in new window | Download (Duration: 4:43 — 6.5MB) | Embed

 How to Dehydrate Apples

 - Small paring knife.

-- Step one is to pick apples from your tree, purchase at farmers market or buy them from the store.
-Wash just to make sure nothing is on the outside, like spray, dirt etc..
-My children eat the peelings, so I want to make sure they are clean.
+- Step one is to pick apples from your tree, purchase at a farmers market, or buy them from the store.
+Then wash your apples to make sure they are clean from spray, dirt, etc. My children eat the peelings, so I want to make sure they are clean.

-- Discard the core into a bowl and feed to your chickens and pigs, compost or throw them in the trash.
-The peelings you can munch on or discard them the same way listed above.
+- As you peel the apples, discard the core into a bowl and feed them to your chickens or pigs, put them in the compost, or throw them in the trash.
+The peelings you can munch on or discard the same way.

-- The next step is to cut the ends of your apple ring with your paring knife and also down one side.
+- The next step is to cut the ends of your apple ring with your knife and down one side.
 Or you can snap them off with your fingers.
-I should also point out that depending on your apple peeler some skin might be left on.
-No worries, if you don’t want to dehydrate that part merely cut it off.
+Depending on your apple peeler, some skin might be left on the apple coils.
+No worries, if you don’t want to dehydrate that part, merely cut it off.

-- Place the now peeled and cut apple slices in a bowl with lemon juice sprinkled over the top to keep them from turning brown.
+- Place the now peeled and cut apple slices in a bowl, and as an option, you can sprinkle lemon juice over the top to keep them from turning brown.
 I don’t do this part because the apples taste the same either way when dehydrated.

-- Once you have enough apples start placing them on the trays until they have all been filled.
+- Once you have enough apples, start placing them on the trays until the trays are full.

 - Once the trays are filled, place the lid on, plug in your dehydrator, and set the temperature to 130 degrees.